orbeon/orbeon-forms-doc/Form-Runner-~-Wizard-View.md

 - go back to the preceding page
 - go forward to the next page
 - change page from the table of contents
+- leaving a page marks all fields on the given page as visited, ensuring that errors on that page, if any, show in the error summary

 When using the validated mode: